expectedparrot/edsl/docs/index.rst

 EDSL makes it easy to design and conduct surveys and analyze responses from humans or AI.
 Common use cases include:

-| **Data labeling and cleaning:**
+| **Data labeling and cleaning**
-Design a data labeling or cleaning task as questions about your data, and then use language models to generate responses as a labeled dataset.
+| Design a data labeling or cleaning task as questions about your data, and then use language models to generate responses as a labeled dataset.
 See `examples <>`_.

-| **Market research:**
+| **Market research**
-Administer surveys to gather insights about consumer preferences, behaviors, and trends.
+| Administer surveys to gather insights about consumer preferences, behaviors, and trends.
 Use AI agents to simulate different customer personas and analyze their responses.
 See `examples <>`_.

-| **User experience:**
+| **User experience**
-Conduct user experience research by designing surveys that assess user satisfaction, usability, and engagement.
+| Conduct user experience research by designing surveys that assess user satisfaction, usability, and engagement.
 Use AI agents to simulate different user profiles and analyze their feedback on products or services.
 See `examples <>`_.

-| **Integrate human and AI data:**
+| **Integrate human and AI data**
-Combine human responses with AI-generated responses to create richer datasets.
+| Combine human responses with AI-generated responses to create richer datasets.
 See `examples <>`_.

-| **Analyze survey data:**
+| **Analyze survey data**
-Import survey data from various sources, clean it, and analyze it using EDSL's built-in methods.
+| Import survey data from various sources, clean it, and analyze it using EDSL's built-in methods.
 See `examples <>`_.

-| **Academic research:**
+| **Social science research**
-Conduct academic research by designing surveys that explore specific hypotheses or research questions.
+| Conduct academic research by designing surveys that explore specific hypotheses or research questions.
 Use AI agents to gather qualitative or quantitative data and analyze the results.
 See `examples <>`_.